 6. Walk As Much As Possible

-Often the last thing you want to do after the holidays is get your booty back to the gym for high intensity training and if your already feeling run down and sick it can actually be counterproductive.
+Often the last thing you want to do after the holidays is get your booty back to the gym for high intensity training and if you’re already feeling run down and sick it can actually be counterproductive.

 However, low-impact movement that activates your muscles, such as walking, can help move stagnant lymph fluid from your extremities.
 Your lymph system is one of the key players in healthy immune function, but unlike the circulatory system it needs some help moving lymph from point A to point B.